 The WA sun also wreaks havoc with any of the system’s exposed switches and conduits.
 The quality of its installation and components are vital to how your system performs in the short, medium and long term.

 Heavy rain and strong winds

-Although Perth is not a cyclonic area, we still get very strong winds which can detach parts or all of your solar panel system from your roof.
+Although Perth is not a cyclonic area, we still get very strong winds that can detach parts or all of your solar panel system from your roof.
 It’s not only the quality of the parts used to fix the panels to your roof; it is the way it’s installed that makes the biggest difference to the strength and longevity of your system.
 It’s through knowledge, experience and quality control that good solar companies can ensure a quality install won’t blow off your roof.